nsrr/dnspn-documentation/pages/README.md

 Please include the following text in the Acknowledgements:

-> Users must include the following text in any Acknowledgements:
-The National Sleep Research Resource was supported by the National Heart, Lung, and Blood Institute (R24 HL114473, 75N92019R002).
+> The National Sleep Research Resource was supported by the National Heart, Lung, and Blood Institute (R24 HL114473, 75N92019R002).

 ## References
 - Study page on NSRR: Not specified in the provided sources.